ADRStudio/Roku/README.md

 > **[Back to main Moonfin project](https://github.com/Moonfin-Client)**

 Moonfin for Roku is an enhanced fork of the official Jellyfin Roku client, built for people who want the full Moonfin experience on Roku hardware.
-It shares its look, home screen, and settings vocabulary with the other Moonfin clients, and syncs your preferences through the Moonbase server plugin.
+It shares its look, home screen, detail screens, settings tree, and vocabulary with the other Moonfin clients, and syncs your preferences through the Moonbase server plugin.

 ## Features

 - **Modern home rows and a modern detail screen**, both on by default.
 The focused row item grows into a landscape card with metadata and ratings, and detail pages get a cinematic tabbed layout with studio logos, chapters, and an Up Next card.
 The classic layouts stay selectable.
 - **Themes** with built in Moonfin, Neon Pulse, and 8-Bit Hero looks, a community Theme Store, and server-shared themes, all synced across devices.
-- **A featured media bar with five styles**: Moonfin, MakD, Banner, Gallery, and Bookshelf, switchable instantly.
+- **A featured media bar with six styles**: Moonfin, MakD, Banner, Gallery, Bookshelf, and the rounded Aya hero, switchable instantly.
-- **A home screen full of rows**: Seerr trending and requests, IMDb and TMDB charts, Letterboxd and MDBList lists, Radarr and Sonarr calendars, Favorites, Collections, Genres, Playlists, Audio, Since You Watched, Rewatch, and per-library Recently Released, all orderable and synced.
+- **A home screen full of rows**: Seerr trending and requests, IMDb and TMDB charts, Letterboxd and MDBList lists, Radarr and Sonarr calendars, Favorites, Collections, Genres, Playlists, Audio, Since You Watched, Rewatch, and per-library Recently Released, plus rows for a specific collection, genre, or playlist.
+Pick the ones you want in the row picker, order them however you like with no cap on how many, and the whole layout syncs.
-- **Native Seerr integration** for browsing, discovering, and requesting content in HD or 4K, with smart season selection, optional NSFW filtering, and Seerr results in global search.
+- **Seerr built into the detail screen**, with its rows and tabs sitting alongside everything else rather than in a screen of its own.
+Request in HD or 4K with smart season selection, track everything on the requests and issues screen, filter NSFW content, and get Seerr results in global search.
 See [Seerr Setup](https://github.com/Moonfin-Client/Roku/wiki/Seerr-Setup).
 - **Multi-server support** with seamless playback across every connected Jellyfin server.
 - **Settings sync** through the [Moonfin server plugin](https://github.com/Moonfin-Client/Plugin), covering your theme, layouts, row order, hidden Continue Watching and Next Up items, and much more.
-- **Playback done right**: pre-playback track selection, default audio and subtitle languages synced with your server, multi-speed fast forward and rewind at 3x, 15x, and 50x, HDR10+ and Dolby Vision with fallbacks, manual subtitle sync, theme music, and in-app update notifications.
+- **Playback done right**: trickplay previews while scrubbing, pre-playback track selection, default audio and subtitle languages synced with your server, multi-speed fast forward and rewind at 3x, 15x, and 50x, HDR10+ and Dolby Vision with fallbacks, manual subtitle sync, theme music, and  rearrangeable player buttons.
+- **A setup wizard on first run** that asks where you want the navigation bar, which media bar style you like, and whether you prefer classic or modern home rows and detail screens, with previews drawn from your own artwork, skipping anything you have already chosen.
+- **An in-app keyboard** used for every text field, with the letter rows following your language and accented characters on a held key.
+- **In-library search** so you can find something inside a big library without leaving it, plus a full sort and filter dialog.
 - **A shuffle dialog** with library, genre, and full-random shuffle showing five picks at a time.
+- **An account switcher** on the navigation bar avatar.
+- **In-app diagnostic logging** with a log viewer, and an option to send crash reports to your own server.
 - **A tabbed sign-in screen** with inline Quick Connect that's the default when your server supports it.
 - **Ratings that follow your sources**, including TMDB episode ratings, driven by the rating sources you pick in the plugin.